 The University of Southern California is one of the world’s leading private research universities.
 An anchor institution in Los Angeles, a global center for arts, technology, and international business, USC’s diverse curricular offerings provide extensive opportunities for interdisciplinary study and collaboration with leading researchers in highly advanced learning environments.
 With a strong tradition of integrating liberal and professional education, USC fosters a vibrant culture of public service and encourages students to cross academic as well as geographic boundaries in their pursuit of knowledge.
 For more information, visit www.usc.edu.

 The USC Libraries support the discovery, creation, organization, dissemination, and preservation of knowledge.
 We develop and deliver collections, services, and programs that support and encourage the academic, research, clinical, and creative endeavors of our community; cultivate an inclusive community of intellectually curious, critical thinkers; and help develop engaged, informed global citizens.
-Through these means, we participate in the continuing success of the University of Southern California as a private, global research institution committed to the greater, public good.
+Through these means, we participate in the continuing success of the University of Southern California as a private, global research institution committed to the greater public good.

 RESPONSIBILITIES AND DUTIES

-- Collaborate with other USC libraries
+- Collaborate with other USC Libraries in developing programs and services

-- Communicate proactively and engagingly with faculty, students, campus partners, and the broader library community
+- Communicate proactively and engagingly with faculty, students, campus partners, and the broader library community about STEM library collections, services, and initiatives

 EXPERIENCE AND QUALIFICATIONS